CCLCS offers two accredited TESL Diplomas:

 - The private school,college and university programs that do not require it (again, getting your resume to the top of the pile!)

-- The TESL Canada/TESL Ontario Part 1 (135 hours) recognized programs consist of the core classes and a 25 hour practicum.
+- The TESL Diploma Part 1 (135 hours) TESL Canada Standard 1 accredited program consists of the core classes and a 25 hour practicum.
 It takes 10 weeks to complete full-time or 24 weeks to complete part- time.

-- The TESL Ontario Part 2 (181 hours) recognized program consists of the core classes, 4 Saturday workshops and a 25 hour practicum.
-It takes 9 weeks to complete full-time or 26 weeks to complete part-time.
+- The TESL Diploma Part 1 + Part 2 (316 hours) TESL Ontario / TESL Canada Standard 2 accredited program consists of the above Part 1 plus additional core classes, 4 Saturday workshops and a 25 hour practicum.
+It takes 16 weeks to complete full-time or 45 weeks to complete part-time.

-- TESL Canada Certificate students take one full-time or one part-time course.
+- 135 hour TESL Diploma (TESL Canada Accredited) students take one full-time or one part-time course.
 Select the dates that work best for your schedule.

-- TESL Ontario Certificate students take two full-time or two part-time courses or one Full-time and one part-time course.
+- 316 hour TESL Diploma (TESL Ontario and TESL Canada Accredited) students take two full-time or two part-time courses or one Full-time and one part-time course.

 - People choose to study full or part-time based on a variety of factors.
 Below are some examples of the paths students chose.